-LpS Digital 2020 - Watch our conference presentation online!Back
+LpS Digital 2020 - Watch our conference presentation online!Back to News

 Đenan Konjhodžić, product manager at Instrument Systems, presents the new calibration concept for UV-LED standards.
 The overall combination of multiple sources and control measurements with prior quality checks of measurement devices and stable light sources is necessary for multiple applications where standards are used.
 The characterization of the ACS UV standards as described here is a combination of multiple precise steps: